fuserMRX/mobile-flashcards/README.md

 Runs the app in the development mode.

-Expo DevTools is ususally running at http://localhost:19002 To open app on real android or emulator please press `a` on keyboard App was tested on OnePlus 7 Pro - Android 10
+Expo DevTools is ususally running at http://localhost:19002.
+To open app on real android or emulator please press `a` on keyboard.
+App was tested on OnePlus 7 Pro - Android 10.

+to build apk file - use `expo build:android`

 ### Additional features